- 21

 |---|---|---|

-| Extract | Pull data from source systems | Extract disbursement data from ERP and GFMIS every night at 2:00 AM |
+| Extract | Pull data from source systems | Extract disbursement data from ERP and GFMIS nightly at 2:00 AM |

-| Transform | Clean, reformat, calculate new values | Standardize agency codes, calculate disbursement % vs. target, group by program/activity |
+| Transform | Clean, reformat, and compute derived values | Harmonize agency codes, calculate disbursement % against targets, group by program/output |

-| Load | Load transformed data into the Data Warehouse | Insert new records into the Fact_Budget_Execution table daily |
+| Load | Load transformed data into the Data Warehouse | Insert new disbursement records into the Fact_Budget_Execution table daily |

 3. Data Warehouse Storage